 GANspire is a deep learning tool that generates expressive breathing waveforms for art and health applications.

 Our design intention for GANspire is threefold.
 First, we wanted to create a deep generative model that captures fine-grained, expressive variations of breathing in humans.
 Second, we wished to design a tool that facilitates exploration of the generative model for non-expert users.
-Third, we sought to apply our tool to explore breathing as a new form of creative output—specifically, as part of the RÉESPIRATION art-health research project.
+Third, we sought to apply our tool to art and design projects exploring breathing as a creative material, such as the RÉESPIRATION art-health research project.

-We are currently leading participatory design to develop such a deep learning tool, that we named GANspire.
-We crafted a deep learning prototype by training a WaveGAN over a small dataset of breathing pressure waveforms sampled in physiology studies.
-We extracted interpretable controls from the breathing latent space using GANSpace.
-We developed a parametric interface for exploration of breathing generation using the Marcelle web-based toolkit.
-We currently collaborate with pulmonologists to identify and tackle socio-material issues emerging from the design of our tool.
+We led participatory design with respiratory care practitioners to develop such a deep learning tool, that we named GANspire.
+We crafted a deep learning prototype by training a WaveGAN model over a small dataset of breathing pressure waveforms sampled in physiology studies.
+We extracted control parameters from the breathing latent space using the GANSpace algorithm.
+We developed an interface for exploration of breathing generation using the Marcelle web-based toolkit.
+The resulting tool helped us probe generative deep learning for respiratory care.

-The project is being developed with Baptiste Caramiaux, Thomas Similowski, and Samuel Bianchini in collaboration with the HCI Sorbonne group of ISIR, the R3S department of AP-HP, and the Reflective Interaction group of EnsadLab, in the context of a postdoctoral fellowship program at Faculty of Medicine, Sorbonne Université.
+The project was developed with Baptiste Caramiaux, Thomas Similowski, and Samuel Bianchini in collaboration with the HCI Sorbonne group of ISIR, the R3S department of AP-HP, and the Reflective Interaction group of EnsadLab, in the context of a postdoctoral fellowship program at Faculty of Medicine, Sorbonne Université (IUIS).

 Paper at NeurIPS 2021